Kim Tae-won: Career

 At 20, he started a rock band called "The End" with two colleagues, one of whom was Kim Jong-Seo who later left the band to join the then more established rock act Sinawe.
 With The End, he performed covers of western rock songs for audiences in various places in Korea.
 It was when Jong-Seo joined that the band changed its name into "Boohwal", which means resurrection in Korean.
 After Jong-Seo left the band, Lee Seung-Cheol joined as new lead vocalist and they gained huge success with their first hit number, "Heeya (희야)."

 Together with Sinawe leader Shin Daechul and Baekdoosan's Kim Do Kyun, Tae-won worked on the guitar musical project D.O.A. and released the album Dead or Alive in 2003.

 Personal life

 In 2011, Kim was diagnosed with stomach cancer.
 In one of Qualifications of Men episodes the member had to testing for cancer, but unfortunately Kim's results were positive.
-Kim Tae Won underwent surgery to remove the tumor on the 16th of January, and underwent another one on the 22nd.
+Kim Tae Won underwent surgery to remove the tumor on 16 January, and underwent another one on the 22nd.
 All of the tumors have been removed successfully, he is now completely cured.